 Coconut milk!
 Full fat coconut milk, to be precise.

 In addition to the creaminess, coconut also lends this ice cream a great coconut flavor.
-If you prefer, substitute other non-dairy milks for the coconut milk, but know that they will reduce the creaminess and yield a harder ice cream once frozen.
+If you prefer, substitute other non-dairy milks for the coconut milk, but know that the resulting ice cream with be less creamy, more icy, and harder once frozen.

 Makes 2 quarts.

 - Combine all ingredients (except add-ins) in blender.

 - Blend thoroughly.

 - Add to ice cream maker, following manufacturer’s directions for churning.

 - Pour in add-ins during the last few minutes of churning.

 - For soft serve ice cream, eat immediately.

 - For harder ice cream, transfer to an airtight container and freeze for several hours to a day, depending on degree of hardness desired.